Τρίτη 12 Νοεμβρίου 2024

 The SecAwarenessTruss (“A Dynamic Training programme based on Cyber-Ranges Leveraging IT Security, Privacy and Data Protection Culture and Awareness of Critical

-DIGITAL project aims to deliver a state-of-the-art cybersecurity range for developing knowledge, skill, and competence to improve European Cybersecurity resilience and coordinate response capability to the critical infrastructure through structured and dynamic training program, testing platforms, knowledge exchange and data repositories.
+Information Infrastructures”) DIGITAL project aims to deliver a state-of-the-art cybersecurity range for developing knowledge, skill, and competence to improve European Cybersecurity resilience and coordinate response capability to the critical infrastructure through structured and dynamic training program, testing platforms, knowledge exchange and data repositories.
 The project contributes to improved resilience of Critical Infrastructure (CI), strength cybersecurity ranges and create highly skilled cybersecurity workforce through hands-on structured training program.
 The consortium includes 10 partners from 2 European countries and it is coordinated by the Technical University of Crete (Greece).

 The CyberSecDome (“An advanced Virtual Reality based intrusion detection, incident investigation and response approach for enhancing the resilience, security and privacy of complex and heterogeneous digital infrastructures”) HE project will integrate advanced virtuality reality to extend the capability of the security solutions aiming